qmuloadmin/rust-training/Module I - Introduction to Rust.md

 ### Immutable By Default

-For one, variables are _immutable_ unless you explicitly declare them are mutable.
-(In javascript terms, all `let` statements in Rust produce `const`s).
+For one, variables are _immutable_ unless you explicitly declare them as mutable.
+(In javascript terms, all `let` statements in Rust produce `const`s in javascript).

 This means that variables declared with `let` and parameters in functions are immutable, regardless of whether they are references or by-value (move or copy).